-The debt/equity ratio is calculated without taking into consideration the source of the financing or relevant guarantees.
+The debt-to-equity ratio is calculated without taking into consideration the source of the financing or relevant guarantees.
+In regard to net interest expense as percentage of EBITDA, there are no explicit rules stipulating the inclusion of third-party loans in the calculation.

-3.7 Are there any other restrictions on tax relief for interest payments by a local company to a nonresident?
+3.7 Are there any other restrictions on tax relief for interest payments by a local company to a non-resident?